dmbarbour/wikilon/docs/AboutABC.md

 Programmers often work with binary encoded data, e.g. compressed visual or audio data, secure hashes, ciphertext.
 I would like the ability to encode MP3 files, texture data, or short video clips as ABC resources.
 This would allow me to leverage ABC's secure content distribution, caching, partial evaluation, and nearly transparent link model.
 However, unless embedded binaries can be stored and transmitted efficiently, this simply won't happen.

-The current intention is to encode binaries in text using the Base16 alphabet `bdfghjkmnpqstxyz` in simple, rigid, block-formatted structure of perhaps 64 characters per line.
+The current intention is to encode binaries in text using the Base16 alphabet `bdfghjkmnpqstxyz` in simple, rigid, block-formatted structure of 64 characters per line.
 So 128 bytes might encode as:

         "bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
          bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz